 - Stomach cramps or a tender abdomen

 - Nausea or vomiting

 Your healthcare provider will examine you and ask about your symptoms.
 Your blood or bowel movements may be tested for salmonella bacteria.

 Salmonella infection usually lasts 4 to 7 days and gets better without treatment.
 Do not take medicine to stop your diarrhea.
 This can make your infection last longer.
 You may need any of the following to treat the infection or to ease your symptoms:

-- Liquids: The goal of treatment is to prevent dehydration.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Liquids help prevent dehydration.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may also need to drink an oral rehydration solution (ORS).
 An ORS contains a balance of water, salt, and sugar to replace body fluids.

-- Intravenous fluids: You may need intravenous (IV) fluids if you become dehydrated.
+- IV fluids may be given if you become severely dehydrated.

-- Antibiotics: You may be given antibiotics if your immune system is too weak to fight the infection.
+- Antibiotics may be given if your immune system is too weak to fight the infection.

 How can salmonella infection be prevented?

 The bacteria spread through direct contact.
 You can become infected when you eat or drink food that is contaminated.
 Foods become contaminated through improper handling, cooking, or storage.
 Salmonella also spread when an infected person does not wash his or her hands after he or she has a bowel movement or changes a diaper.
 Do the following to help prevent the spread of salmonella: